hdperezn/Autoencoder_Piano_Roll/README.md

 # Unet-Like for Piano Roll
+this repository contains:
-some important functions to process MIDI in order to use them in Deep learning Aplication
+* some important functions to process MIDI in order to use them in Deep learning Aplication.
+* a neural network called "Unet-Like for Piano Roll" designed to rebuild piano roll arrays and generate a Mask with the "hits" of the input set

 # Dependencies